eccentricon/mentees/index.md

 ## Ted's resources for mentees

 Books and online resources to help you get started "drinking from the firehose"!
 I'll try to favor free resources here, and will note with "$" when they cost something.
 Check back here often, as I'll be updating this list as I recall or rediscover useful resources I think can help you.
 If there's something you'd like to learn more about, or a link you think would benefit others, please let me know.
+[N.B. 🐝 means newer content.]

 Contents: [General topics](#general-topics) &bull; [HTML & CSS](#html--css) &bull; [Java](#java) &bull; [JavaScript](#javascript) &bull; [Markdown](#markdown) &bull; [Python](#python)